-The RGS will develop and test a novel virtual reality based system for the rehabilitation at home of motor disabilities of the upper extremities of elderly people after a stroke.
+The RGS will develop and test a novel virtual reality based system for the rehabilitation at home of motor disabilities of the upper extremities of elderly people after stroke.

-The overall project objective of the Rehabilitation Gaming System (RGS) is to develop and validate a novel and highly innovative ICT Virtual Reality (VR) tool for the rehabilitation of motor deficits of the upper extremities after a brain lesion due to a stroke.
+The overall project objective of the Rehabilitation Gaming System (RGS) is to develop and validate a novel and highly innovative ICT Virtual Reality (VR) tool for the rehabilitation of motor deficits of the upper extremities after a brain lesion due to stroke.
 The specific project objectives are as follows:

 - Development and integration of the hardware and software for the RGS including the rehabilitation scenarios, social network capability, user interface and the information management system.

 - Development of user centred and neuroscientifically grounded diagnostic and training scenarios;

 - Evaluation of the clinical impact of the RGS at the functional and neuronal ;

 - Gathering of user requirements involving all the stakeholders using the RGS system and evaluation of the usability and accessibility of RGS.

 Establish the theoretical and empirical foundation of the rehabilitation and diagnostics methods implemented in the system.

 The RGS will directly improve the Quality of Life of the increasing number of Elderly people in need of rehabilitation for motor deficits of their upper extremities; and improve accessibility to healthcare therapy/home assistance and to a novel and highly innovative ICT based product.